-Male Hormone Low Testosterone Test
+Male Hormone Low Testosterone Blood Test

-Male Hormone Low Testosterone Test
+Male Hormone Low Testosterone Blood Test (Labcorp)

 This package includes testing for testosterone levels as well as several additional tests which can provide useful information related to testosterone deficiency.
 Testosterone is a hormone that plays an important role in a number of bodily processes.
 Testosterone is primarily produced by the testes in men and the ovaries in women.
 In men, testosterone plays a role in sperm production, sex drive, the development of bone and muscle mass, fat storage, and red blood cell production.
 While testosterone levels tend to decrease with age, other factors can cause levels to drop unnaturally.
 Causes for decreased testosterone can include alcoholism, kidney disease, liver disease, HIV/AIDS, chemotherapy, radiation treatment, testicular cancer, thyroid disorder, diabetes, injury to the testicles, and certain medications.
 Symptoms of low testosterone can include reduced sex drive, erectile dysfunction, infertility, fatigue, loss of muscle mass, weight gain, hair loss, insomnia, irritability, and depression.